jihunhwang/jihunhwang.github.io/_posts/2025-04-09-Schauder basis for sequence space.md

 <br>
 (1) $X$ does not have the approximate property, and also does not have a Schauder basis.
 This is obvious.
 <br>
 (2) The converse of Theorem 4 is not always true.
-If $I_X$ can be approximated then any compact operator $T$ can be approximated (by composing the each approximation of $I_X$ with $T$).
+If $I_X$ can be approximated then any compact operator $T$ can be approximated (by composing each approximation of $I_X$ with $T$).
 Additionally, if $X$ is separable and reflexive then the other direction also holds (this is a result by Grothendieck, according to <a href="https://projecteuclid.org/journals/acta-mathematica/volume-130/issue-none/A-counterexample-to-the-approximation-problem-in-Banach-spaces/10.1007/BF02392270.full">Enflo's paper</a>).
 Enflo's Banach space is separable and reflexive, and hence it serves as the counterexample to the converse of Theorem 4.
 </p>

 <p>